 A Learner Centered Training Approach

-Participatory, or participant centered learning can be defined as an experience whereby learners interact with subject content, transforming and discussing with others, in order to internalise meaning and make connections with what is already known (Nicol & Macfarlane, 2007).
-Even if there is no agreement on the precise definition of this type of learning, the core assumptions are active engagement in learning and learners responsibility for the management of their learning.
+Participatory, or participant centered learning can be defined as an experience whereby learners interact with subject content, discussing with peers and trainers, in order to internalise meaning and make connections with what is already known (Nicol & Macfarlane, 2007).
+The core assumptions are active engagement in learning and learners responsibility for the management of their learning.

 Innovative Training Activities